anuragpoolakkal/code-collection/README.md

 4. Commit your changes
 5. Open a pull request

-Any progranming languages are acceptable.
+All programming languages are acceptable.